Farms, Food, & Friends Dinners

 May 5 – A really great evening at Garner Farms enjoying Cinco de Mayo with new tomatoes and lettuces from Garner Farms, fresh herbs from LongLeaf Farm and microgreens from Harlowe Custom Microgreens, Sherri Garners’ famous Jalapeno Popper Dip and chips from Mamacita’s, fresh ceviche from TarHeel BoatWorks, fresh grouper from Cap’n Oliver, homemade tortillas from Chef Claire, strawberry dessert from Garner Farms, and beautiful cut flowers by Sharon Garner, thank you all!
 It doesn’t get much better than this!

-June 30 – Hosted at Two Bees Farm by Tanya and Travis Watson, Chef Caroline Dominguez dazzled us with juicy pork chops from Shoe Branch Farm rubbed with coffee from Crystal Coast Coffee Roasters, greens from The Farm at Bogue, corn from Garner Farms and Willis Farm, roasted veggies from Merrell Farm, and a lip-smacking peach galette from Two Bees Farm, the Steadham Homestead, and the Caldwell Homestead.
+June 30 – Hosted at Two Bees Farm by Tanya and Travis Watson, Chef Caroline Dominguez dazzled us with juicy pork chops from Shoe Branch Farm rubbed with coffee from Crystal Coast Coffee Roasters, greens from The Farm at Bogue, corn from Garner Farms and Willis Farm, roasted veggies from Merrell Farm, and a lip-smacking peach galette from Two Bees Farm, the Steadham Homestead, and Harmony Acres.

 August 18 – We visited Ocean Natural Farm under Michael Murdoch and Deede Miller’s care, 341 J Bell Lane, Newport/Ocean.
 Chef Kenny Collins of TLC Catering (formerly of The Boathouse) prepared the plump juicy chickens from Shenk Family Farm that were raised by Joe and Rachel Shenk.
 We sourced the accompanying potatoes, greens, squashes, figs, blackberries, okra, eggplant, and delicious other items in season to create your Sunday evening event.
 Yes, it was hot!
 But we were in the shade of a lovely hand-hewn barn with solar-fencing and irrigation.
 Next door is last year’s host community farm, Earthwise Farm of NC Coastal Federation.